Students Archives - Warfelcc

 Luke Whitenight

-Luke (shown right) is working with our Preconstruction & Estimating team this week, and is part of the 101NQ project team this summer.
-Luke is a senior at Pennsylvania College of Technology, where he is pursuing a BS in Civil Engineering Technology.
+Luke is working with our Preconstruction & Estimating team this week, and is part of the 101NQ project team this summer.
+Luke is a senior at Pennsylvania College of Technology, pursuing a BS in Civil Engineering Technology.

 Nick DiLemmo